jhansi-jhaveri/HealthcareChatbot/README.md

 ## Description

 This project is an AI-powered chatbot that predicts diseases based on user-selected symptoms using Machine Learning.
-It also provides recommended precautions and medications for the predicted disease.
+It also provides top-3 predictions with probabilities, model accuracy, recommended precautions, and medications.

 ⚠️ Note: This project is for educational purposes only.
 It is not intended for real-world medical use..